Watch our Aviation program overview

 - You must first apply to the University of Waterloo and be accepted based on the academic and admissions requirements for either Geography and Aviation or Science and Aviation.

 - Attend a Waterloo Wellington Flight Centre (WWFC) information session prior to June of your intake year.
+This is not mandatory, but heavily recommended to understand the rigors of the program.

 - Obtain a Transport Canada Medical Category 1 certificate.
+Students should have their medical assessment completed no later than July 1st for it to arrive on time.

 What is the cost of these programs?